Manipal Academy of Higher Education: Academics

-Rankings

 Manipal Academy of Higher Education was conferred the Institutes of Eminence status by the Ministry of Education, Government of India, in 2020.
 Internationally, Manipal Academy of Higher Education was ranked 901-950 in the QS World University Rankings of 2025 and 197 in Asia.
 It was ranked 801–1000 in the world by the Times Higher Education World University Rankings of 2025, 201–250 in Asia in 2024 and 301–350 among emerging economies.

 In India, MAHE has been accredited by NAAC with an A++ Grade, and the National Institutional Ranking Framework (NIRF) ranked Manipal Academy of Higher Education 14th overall and 4th among universities in 2024.
-NIRF also ranked the Manipal College of Pharmaceutical Sciences 8th in 2024.
+NIRF also ranked the Manipal College of Pharmaceutical Sciences 8th in 2024.In the IIRF Rankings 2026, MAHE ranked 4th among private universities in India, 1st in Karnataka, and 3rd in the South Zone.

 Libraries

 Manipal Academy of Higher Education library system comprises 14 libraries spread across various campuses.

 Research

 Budgetary provisions are given for research through capital allocations for the maintenance of animal facilities, consumables, equipment etc. ₹15 million was sanctioned to the Manipal Institute of Technology in 2008–2009 towards funding innovation.
 MCOPS, Manipal sends its second-year postgraduate (PG) students for collaborative research programs at R&D centres all over the country.
 Often the research carried out by them becomes a part of the intellectual property of the company.

 The Manipal Life Science Centre has a research team and is undertaking several research projects funded by DBT, DST, etc. MLSC is linked to several international research institutions such as Wistar Institute Philadelphia, and the University of Queensland.